julia-dizhak/movie-app/README.md

 ReactDOM.render() method return DOM representation of Component.

-### Lesson 3: set properties on React Components.
+### Lesson 3: set properties
-We can pass data into component by using props.
+Pass data into Component by using props.
+Typechecking with propTypes and `defaultProps`.

-typechecking with propTypes

-`defaultProps`

-### Lesson 4: manage React Component state with `setState`.
+### Lesson 4: manage Component's state with `setState`
-State is used for properties on a component that will change, versus static properties that are passed in.

 ### Lesson 5: use React Components as children for other Components.